f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/README.md

 This lab environment contains five parts.
 Students will not use all the included lab components.

-### Unless otherwise noted you will do all terminal access through the Web Shell access on the Lab Framework Server ###
+### Unless otherwise noted you will do all terminal access through the Web Shell on the Lab Framework Server ###

 - NGINX Open Source Server
 - NGINX Plus Server